 Epimedium sempervirens

 A moderate growing, evergreen, clumping perennial, reaching up to 6 x 18 inches in size, that is native to mountain forests on the western side of Japan.
+It spreads from rhizones up to 4 inches in length.
 The abundant flower spikes are taller however reaching up to 15 inches in height.
 The flowers, up to 1.5 inches wide, are usually pink.

 The rounded to arrow-shaped leaves, up to 4 x 2 inches in size, are red-tinged during the spring before turning to green.
 The foliage turns to red, orange and yellow during autumn.